 "What's wrong with the way I dress?
 I think I'm quite fashionable."
 Bono, Adam, and Edge had finally readied themselves for dinner and were just entering the room as Larry spoke.
 They had all changed into fresh clothes as well and were quite a treat for Raye's eyes.
 Bono and Edge had each chosen a fresh pair of blue jeans and topped them off with collared shirts: an absolutely delicious shade of wine for Bono and a unique turquoise, grey and black paisley print for Edge.
 (Who, much to Raye's delight, had come to dinner sans the ever-present knit cap.
-He had the most adorable ears and she was thrilled that she'd be able to view them all through dinner.)
+He had the most adorable ears and she was thrilled that she'd be able to see them all through dinner.)
 Adam had chosen gray cargo pants and a charcoal silk sweater, also quite becoming on him with his silver hair.
 He and Edge had each settled into their chairs and were filling their glasses with the wine while Bono continued to stand by the table, arms held out to each side with his palms up while he waited for Larry to answer him.

-"You pompous shite - you think every conversation is about you!
+"You pompous arse - you think every conversation is about you!
 We were talking about Elvis, thank you very much.
 And 'fashionable' - what's fashionable about wearing every sleeve you've got two inches below your hands?
 You look like a schoolboy who's been into his father's shirts - you'd think with all the money you've got, you'd be able to find a decent tailor."

 The grin on Bono's face said not only that he wasn't the least bit insulted by Larry's comments, but that he was quite enjoying getting Larry's hackles up.
 And to true to Larry's observation, Bono was wearing his shirtsleeves in his trademark style - cuffs unbuttoned and pushed halfway up his forearms, the left sleeve having already fallen and completely covering Bono's left hand.
-He hastily pushed it back up and was about to respond when Paul quickly interjected.
+He hastily pushed it back up and was about to respond to Larry when Paul quickly interjected.

 A long, oblong silver platter held glistening pink salmon, fresh off the stovetop grill.
 Black peppercorns and slices of lemon garnished the fish and filled the air with a mouthwatering bouquet as Joy placed their main course on the table.
 Steamed asparagus and roasted baby red potatoes quickly appeared, followed by a fresh bottle of white wine and a carafe of ice water.
 Then, as quickly as she'd appeared, Joy returned back to the kitchen without a word.

 Anyone who hadn't already been ravenous for the meal certainly was by the time the various aromas of Joy's handiwork reached their noses.
 And after Leo offered a simple but elegant grace, they quickly filled their plates and glasses and seated themselves around the table.
-Talk of the day’s activities, the gorgeous weather, plans for the rest of the week, and repeated compliments to the chef was the bulk of the dinner conversation.
+Talk of the day’s activities, the gorgeous weather, plans for the rest of the week, and compliments to the chef were the bulk of the dinner conversation.

 Sitting up, she turned on the small bedside lamp and reached for her robe at the end of the bed while her eyes adjusted to the light.
 By the time she had loosely tied the robe, she was able to focus on the reading area between her bed and the bathroom.
 A small magazine rack that she'd overlooked before could now be seen just to the right of the chair closest to the wall.
-She quickly chose up a month-old issue of 'Better Homes and Gardens' - not usually the type of reading that would hold her attention, but that was exactly the point.
-A good, dull magazine and a bit of warm milk should have me back in dreamland within 30 minutes tops, she calculated.
+She quickly chose a year-old issue of 'Better Homes and Gardens' - not the type of reading that would normally hold her attention, but that was exactly the point.
+A good, dull magazine and a bit of warm milk should have me back in dreamland within 30 minutes, she calculated.
 Carefully rolling the magazine into a crescent and placing it under her arm, she stepped out in the dark hallway and gingerly began her journey downstairs into the kitchen.

 Rounding the corner at the bottom of the stairway and entering the kitchen, Raye was pleased to see that a set of recessed lighting had been left dimmed and she wouldn't need any of the brighter lights to find her way around.
 She was less than pleased and even slightly startled to find that she wasn't going to be alone for her 3 a.m. glass of milk.
 Larry sat at the kitchen bar with his back to her, head in his hands, and a half-empty glass of water in front of him to his left.